 4. Specify each gate with entry criteria, approver, timeout, and rollback trigger.

-6. Produce a release design that includes versioning scheme, provenance requirements, environment promotion rules, and rollback point handling.
+6. Produce a release design that includes versioning scheme, provenance requirements, environment promotion rules, rollback point handling, and approval evidence requirements from `references/provenance-evidence-checklist.md`.

 ### Mode: Review